Quintessence and tachyon dark energy in interaction with dark matter: Observational constraints and model selection

 So the interacting tachyonic agegraphic dark energy model possesses four free parameters: $\delta$, $n$, $\Omega_{\Psi i}$ and $\Omega_{bi}$, which must be determined from comparison of the model with observational data.
 Again, $\phi_{i}$ is arbitray, as only the effective coupling constant $\delta$ is constrained by the data.

 We can obtain the evolution of $\phi$ with redshift as

 From (\ref{rofi}), the potential can be written as

-From (\ref{potential}) and (\ref{dfi_dz}), it is possible to compute $V(\phi)$ for the tachyon field.
+From (\ref{potential}) and (\ref{dfi_dz_taq}), it is possible to compute $V(\phi)$ for the tachyon field.
 Hereafter, we will refer to \textit{Interacting Tachyonic New Agegraphic Dark Energy Model} as ITNADE.

-It is interesting to notice that both interacting models, IQNADE and ITNADE, in the noninteracting case, $\delta=0$, will be reduced to the NADE model.
-In other words, we will obtain reconstructions of NADE from the quintessence and tachyon fields, as already obtained in \cite{quintreconstruction} \cite{quintreconstruction2} and \cite{tachyonreconstruction}.
+It is interesting to note that both interacting models, IQNADE and ITNADE, in the noninteracting case, $\delta=0$, will be reduced to the NADE model.
+In other words, we will obtain reconstructions of NADE from the quintessence and tachyon fields, as already obtained in \cite{quintreconstruction} - \cite{tachyonreconstruction}.